jeong2624/Bulk_RNA-seq_analysis/README.md

 # RNA-seq-workflow

-This repository contains Bulk RNA-seq pipeline script by using bash script and "edgeR" R package.
+This repository contains Bulk RNA-seq pipeline script by using bash script and "EdgeR" R package.

 Bulk RNA-seq analysis workflow - From .fastq files, downstream to any sort of data processing and differentially expressed gene analysis.